Logo Voyage

 OsmAnd navigation options.

-Map downloads and updates matter, because the main purpose of this app is to work without access to the Internet.
-All maps are stored locally on your device, but that also means that they have to be downloaded before using the app.
-Be aware that some countries or regions have maps which are quite large, like 1GB and more.
-And hillshades and elevation line maps require another bulk amount of space on your phone.
-So, don't just start downloading maps randomly, but check which ones you actually need.
+The main purpose of this app is to work without access to the Internet.
+All maps are stored locally on your device.
+That means that they have to be downloaded before using the app.
+Some countries or regions have maps which are quite large, like 1GB and more, and hillshades and elevation line maps require additional space.
+So, don't just download maps randomly, but get the ones you actually need.
 Maps are generally updated monthly.

-Hence, there is an additional subscription service called OsmAnd live, that offers hourly map updates for a monthly fee—50% of which is used to support mappers working on OpenStreetMap.
+• The OsmAnd Pro subscription service offers hourly map updates for a monthly fee (50% of which is used to directly support OpenStreetMap).

 In case OsmAnd does not cover your needs or is too challenging, try this app.
 They also have Android and iOS version: Mapy.cz